 4 Saeki Yuzo Atelier Museum This museum is the studio of Saeki Yuzo, who is Japanese artist known for his unique depictions of Paris during the Taisho period (1912-1926).
 In 1921, he established this studio.
 This is the only place where he based his creative activity on in Japan.
-Currently restored and open to the public, his works are on display, including series such as his paintings of Ochiai "Shimo-ochiai fukei".
+The existing atelier has been restored and opened to the public, and there are also panel displays of his works, including his series of paintings of nearby Ochiai scenery, "Shimo-ochiai fukei".

-↑ 2-4-21 Naka-ochiai, Shinjuku-ku

-203-5988-0091

-10:00-16:30 (October-April 10:00-16:00)

-Mondays (on holidays, the follwing day), the New Year's holidays (December 29 - January 3) Free 10 minutes on foot from Shimo-Ochiai station (Seibu line)

-5 Hayashi Fumiko Memorial Hall

-This house was the residence where the author Hayashi Fumiko, known for her work "A Wanderer's Notebook", spent her last 10 years of life.
+Mondays (on holidays, the follwing day), the New Year's holidays (December 29 - January 3) Free 10 minutes on foot from Shimo-Ochiai station (Seibu line) 5 Hayashi Fumiko Memorial Hall This house was the residence where the author Hayashi Fumiko, known for her work "A Wanderer' s Notebook", spent her last 10 years of life.
 During this period, she lived contentedly as both a writer and housewife.
-This "The four winds could pass through" house tells us her calm and undecorated sense of style as it was at
+"The house that the four winds could pass through" that Fumiko wanted shows the same calm and undecorated sense of style as it was at that time when she lived there.

-DATA Mondays (on holidays, the follwing day), the New Year's holidays (December 29 - January 3) ¥ General: ¥150, Elementary and junior high: ¥50 ■ 7 minutes on foot from Nakai station (Seibu/Metro lines), 15 minutes on foot from Ochiai station (Metro) 6 Nakamura Tsune Atelier Museum Nakamura Tsune was the Taisho period (1912- 1926) artist who created a number of notable works, such as "Portrait of Vasilii Yaroshenko" (classified as an Important Cultural Property of Japan).
+D A T A Mondays (on holidays, the follwing day), the New Year's holidays (December 29 - January 3) ¥ General: ¥150, Elementary and junior high: ¥50 ■ 7 minutes on foot from Nakai station (Seibu/Metro lines), 15 minutes on foot from Ochiai station (Metro) 6 Nakamura Tsune Atelier Museum Nakamura Tsune was the Taisho period (1912- 1926) artist who created a number of notable works, such as "Portrait of Vasilii Yaroshenko" (classified as an Important Cultural Property of Japan).
 He died at the premature age of thirty-seven.
 He established this studio in 1916, and after being expanded and altered over the years, it has now been restored to its original form and opened to the public.
 You can see the place where Nakamura Tsune worked, and view information on his life and art through videos and displays there.

-Mondays (on holidays, the follwing day), the New Year's holidays (December 29 - January 3)
+Mondays (on holidays, the follwing day), the New Year's holidays (December 29 - January 3) ¥ Free ■10 minutes on foot from Mejiro station (JR line)

-¥ Free ■10 minutes on foot from Mejiro station (JR line) Area A Town of Hills Ochiai area consists of plateaus and lowlands, and they have connected to tasteful slopes.
+Area A Town of Hills Ochiai area consists of plateaus and lowlands, and they have connected to tasteful slopes.
 The twists and turns of Nanamagari-zaka.
 Kyuu-shichi-zaka, originally a wild path and named after a local villager.
 Kasumi-zaka, it is said one could see the beauty of the land.
 Miharashi-zaka, where you could have seen Mt.
 Fuji from the top of the hill.
 In Nakai 2-chome, there are eight hills from Ichi-no-saka(1st Hill) to Hachi-no-saka(8th Hill).
 It is one of the fun of the stroll to find a signpost that the origin of the hill name is written.

-Stations around Shinjuku
+■ Stations around Shinjuku ACCESS